sedhain-pankaj/RCVS/README.md

 - Address: The address of the clinic.
 - Phone: The phone number of the clinic.

-The data is either printed to the terminal or saved to an Excel file, depending on your input.
+The data can be viewed in terminal and saved to a CSV file, depending on your input.